 Similarly low levels of achievement have been found with regard to knowledge of science.
-In 2000, the most recent assessment year available, the percentage of 4th, 8th, and 12th grade students scoring proficient or above was 29%, 32%, and 18%, respectively; compared to 29%, 29%, and 21%, respectively, on the only previous NAEP science assessment (in 1996).
+Less than one-third of 4th and 8th grade students and less than one-fifth of 12th grade students score at or above proficient in science.
+In 2005, the percentage of 4th, 8th, and 12th grade students scoring proficient or above was 29%, 29%, and 18%, respectively; compared to 27%, 30%, and 18% in 2000 and 28%, 29%, and 21% in 1996.10

 U.S. Students Compared to Students in Other Nations.
-Another relatively recent development in the area of academic assessment has been the effort by a number of nations to produce reliable cross-national comparison data.
-The Trends in International Mathematics and Science Study (TIMSS) assesses achievement in these subjects at grades 4 and 8 among students in several countries around the world.
+Another relatively recent development in the area of academic assessment has been the effort by a number of nations to produce reliable cross-national comparison data.11 The Trends in International Mathematics and Science Study (TIMSS) assesses achievement in these subjects at grades 4 and 8 among students in several countries around the world.
 TIMSS has been administered to 4th grade students on two occasions (1995 and 2003) and to 8th grade students on three occasions (1995, 1999, and 2003).
 In the latest administration, 25 countries participated in assessments of their 4th grade students, and 45 countries participated in assessments of their 8th grade students.
 Unlike NAEP, TIMSS results are reported only in terms of numerical scores, not achievement levels.

-U.S. 4th grade pupils outscored the international average on the most recent TIMSS assessment.
-The international average score for all countries participating in the 2003 4th grade TIMSS was 495 in math and 489 in science.
-The average score for U.S. students was 518 in math and 536 in science.
+U.S. 4th grade pupils outscored the international average on the most recent TIMSS assessment.12 The international average score for all countries participating in the 2003 4th grade TIMSS was 495 in math and 489 in science.13 The average score for U.S. students was 518 in math and 536 in science.
 U.S. 4th grade students outscored students in 13 of the 24 countries participating in the math assessment in 2003.
 In science, U.S. students outperformed students in 16 of the 24 countries.
 Among the 10 Organization for Economic Co-operation and Development (OECD) member states participating in the 2003 TIMSS, U.S. 4th grade students ranked fourth in math and tied for second in science.